 Good communication is important for a successful landlord-tenant relationship.
 Look for tenants who respond promptly to messages and who are willing to communicate openly and honestly.
 Consider their communication skills during the application process, such as their ability to follow instructions and provide clear and concise answers.

-To obtain more info regarding finding the best investment property or a suitable development site for your specific needs and goals, arrange a free strategy session with our buyer’s advocate.
+To obtain more info regarding finding the best investment property for your specific needs and goals, click here to arrange a Free 55-minute Discovery Session with our buyer’s advocate.

-A strategy session includes the following:
+A discovery session includes the following:

 Call 0411 70 3682 or email to arrange a discussion.